 - In 1922, he published his work on the “Molecular Diffraction of Light” which led to the amazing discovery of the radiation effect on 28th February in 1928.

 - In 1948, he also studied the fundamental problems of crystal dynamics.

 Do you know?
 Raman was the first Asian & the first non-white person to receive any Nobel Prize in the field of science

 Top Books by CV Raman

-CV Raman was an author of many famous books as well.
-Here are some of his famous books you must add to reading list:
+CV Raman was the author of many famous books as well.
+Here are some of his famous books you must add to your reading list:

 - Scattering of Light

 I am the master of my own failure…If I never fail how will I ever learn.

 Ask the right questions, and nature will open her doors for secrets.